KitLavis/ci-pp1-band-website/README.md

 ### Manual Debugging

 The project was deployed at an early stage to allow for continutal manual debugging throughout the process.
-The deployment link was shared to four potential users who routinely checked a list of potential areas where problems regularly occur.
+The deployment link was shared to four potential users who routinely checked a list of potential areas where issues can easily arise.
 This list included, but was not limited to:
 - Links (internal and external)
 - Navigation bar responsiveness
 - Responsiveness of content areas